cudbg/researchsetup/README.md

 1. List your hypothesis
 1. What ideal plots will help validate or debunk your hypothesis?
-   a.
-Draw out what the plots should look like if your hypothesis is correct and if incorrect
+   1. Draw out what the plots should look like if your hypothesis is correct and if incorrect
-   a. include x and y axes, shape of curves
+   1. include x and y axes, shape of curves
 1. What will you do to generate these plots?
 1. Why do the plots look this way?
-   a.
-Which parts confirm your hypothesis?
+   1. Which parts confirm your hypothesis?
-   a.
-What's surprising/does not confirm your hypothesis?
+   1. What's surprising/does not confirm your hypothesis?
 Why?
 1. What are the next steps to
-   a. answer 4b
+   1. answer 4b
-   a. use what you learned in your system
+   1. use what you learned in your system
 1. Go to step 1